1Vipul-Sharma/DSA/DP/notes.md

 //Len and PRINT LCS (DONE n dusted)
 //len and Print LCsubstring
-//lene and print shortest common subsequence
+//len and print shortest common subsequence
-//len and print LPS and LPsubstring
+//len and print LPS and LPsubstring j
 // string with integer DP questions